Estimated reading time: 2 minutes

 As a small business owner, you know how important your employees are.
-In fact, you might consider them to be your company’s most valuable asset.
+You might consider them your business’s most valuable asset.
 As a result, you should do whatever you can to keep them happy, productive, and engaged.
-Offering unique company perks is one way to do this.
-Perks can also help you recruit top talent for your business.
-This Balboa Capital blog article explains how perks can improve your company’s culture.
+Offering unique perks is one way to do this.
+They can also help you recruit top talent for your business.
+This Balboa Capital blog article explains why perks matter to your employees and how they can help improve your business’s culture.
 Also included is a list of low-cost perks to consider.

-It wasn’t that long ago when health insurance, paid vacation hours, and 401K plans were key drivers of job satisfaction.
-Millions of Americans had those traditional benefits at – or near – the top of their “wish list” when looking for a new job, or changing careers altogether.
+It was not that long ago when health insurance, paid vacation hours, and 401K plans were key drivers of job satisfaction.
+Millions of Americans had those traditional benefits at or near the top of their “wish list” when looking for a new job or changing careers.
 Well, times have changed.
-Today’s workers are looking for things like flexible work hours, employee discounts, gym memberships, and wellness programs.
+Today’s workers look for flexible work hours, employee discounts, gym memberships, and wellness programs.

-In February, 2018, a leading business research company surveyed 1,000 employees nationwide and found that perks lead to more satisfied employees, increased productivity, and decreased turnover.
-In addition, one in two employees who have perks say those perks make it enjoyable to come to work.
-Lastly, one in five employees who have perks say those perks will keep them from looking for employment elsewhere.
+Perks may lead to more satisfied employees, increased productivity, and decreased turnover.
+In addition, perks make it enjoyable to come to work.
+Lastly, perks might keep your employees from looking for employment elsewhere.

-Company perks present your company with an opportunity to stand out and provide things that really matter to your employees.
-Best of all, you can start offering perks with a minimal investment.
-Low-cost perks to consider include healthy snacks, gourmet coffee, gym memberships, holiday parties, team building retreats, quarterly/annual awards, and birthday remembrances.
-Offering employees the option to work remotely is also a great perk to offer.
-This can save your company money because you won’t need to rent as much office space.
+Perks allow your small business to stand out and provide things that matter to your employees.
+Best of all, you can start offering them with a minimal investment.
+Low-cost ideas include healthy snacks, gourmet coffee, gym memberships, holiday parties, team-building retreats, quarterly/annual awards, and birthday remembrances.
+Offering employees the option to work remotely is also a great benefit.
+Doing this can save you money because you will not need to rent as much office space.

-Your company will have to address the more costly benefits like healthcare insurance and paid leave options, but don’t overlook the affordable perks mentioned above.
-Giving a little extra to your employees can go a long way, and even prevent your competitors from stealing them from you.
+Your small business will have to address the more costly benefits like healthcare insurance and paid leave options, but do not overlook the affordable perks mentioned above.
+Giving a little extra to your employees can go a long way and even prevent your competitors from stealing them from you.